2 Cases to Execute Command Stored in Bash Variable

 You can store commands in the Bash variable and execute them later.
 Here, I have given two such cases.
 In the first case, I will execute a command stored in a variable, and then in the second case, run a command stored in a variable array.
 I hope these simple examples of executing commands stored in variables will be helpful for you.

-Case 01: Executing Command Stored in a Variable
+Case 01: Execute a Command Stored in a Variable

-A programmer can execute a command stored in a variable.
-Here, I have developed a script where I have executed the pwd command stored inside the cur_dir variable.
-To know the details, follow the below script.
+To execute a command stored in a variable, I have developed a script where I have executed the pwd command stored inside the cur_dir variable.
+To know the details, follow the script:

 #!/bin/bash